jxtngx/vision-lab/docs-src/docs/intro.md

 The docs can be viewed at [visionpod-docs.vercel.app](https://visionpod-docs.vercel.app/)

-The NextJS app can be viewed at [visionpod.vercel.app](https://visionpod.vercel.app/)
+The NextJS app's progress can be viewed at [visionpod.vercel.app](https://visionpod.vercel.app/)

 ## Programming Languages and Concepts